mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

-### Protected members and Internel members
+### Protected members and Internal members
-**Protected members** Can be accessed by base class or any class derived from it, on the other hand **Internel members** Can only be accessed by a class declared within the same assembly.
+**Protected members** Can be accessed by base class or any class derived from it, on the other hand **Internal members** Can only be accessed by a class declared within the same assembly.

 ### Relationship between Base classes and Derived classes